AbiramiSukumaran/easy-alloydb-setup/README.md

 This tool helps you link a billing account and spin up an AlloyDB Cluster + Instance (with all other API & network dependencies) using your active Google Cloud credentials.

 ## Start the process
-If you have already landed in the terminal and cloned the repo, then, just run the following command in your terminal from the project  folder:
+If you have already landed in the terminal and cloned the repo, then just

+1. Run the following command in your terminal from the project  folder:

 #### sh run.sh

-#### Next step, access the web UI for AlloyDB set up.
+2. Next step, access the web UI for AlloyDB set up.

-But if you're yet to clone the repo:
+## But if you're yet to clone the repo:

-#### Option A: One-Click (Recommended)
+#### Option A: One-Click

 1. Click the "Open in Cloud Shell" button.

 It will open a new tab, clone the repository, and enter the directory automatically.